Building a Jamstack blog with free Cloudflare hosting and SEO

 </script>

-property and fetch our blog posts.
+composable to fetch our blog posts.
 In this case we use the only()

-the slug
+the _path

-is going to be my-first-post
+is going to be /my-first-post

 .